mackelab/mackelab-toolbox/README.md

 # mackelab

-#### The lab wiki is associated with this repo, see: https://github.com/mackelab/mackelab/wiki

-## Shared code

-In addition, this repository contains Python code shared across the lab.
+This repository contains Python code shared across the lab.
+It is public to allow functions to be used in published code.

 ### Installation